amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 // GET /comments/23
 ```

-As before, this bahavior can also be configured.
-This time by overriding the `findRecord` adapter hook in the comments adapter.
+As before, this bahavior can also be configured, this time by overriding the `findRecord` adapter hook in the comments adapter.

 #### [`app/adapters/comment.js`](https://github.com/amiel/ember-data-relationships-examples/blob/part-1/app/adapters/comment.js#L5)